|Taking names and kicking ass would be my guess.|

 |Start with the Brothers of Fire, and go from there.|

 - The Hammerhands: Warriors from the north, these men wade into battle with lightning in their eyes, and thunder in their fists.
 With bellowing war cries, they smash shields and break bones with their bare hands.
 They move with the speed and ferocity of the storm, leaving wreckage in their wakes.
+A group similar to this made it into my 100 Random Mercenary Companies, for those looking for additional fighting forces that would fit with a monk's skills.

 - Burners: One part slam-music fight club and one part performance art, the Street-Corner Order of The Inferno both fascinates and terrifies.
 Called Burners by most, everything is frenetic energy and heat in their moshing war pits.
 Those who embrace the fire, though, can call on it to do the impossible.
 Heal over wounds with nary a scar, destroy diseases and poisons, and allow them to dance away from blows with the unpredictability of a flame's chaotic movements.